Xomega-Net/Xomega.Docs/docs/generators/model/import.md

 # Import from Database

 This generator helps you jump-start Xomega object modeling by importing the model from an existing SQL Server database.
-The generator builds the objects and fields from the corresponding database tables and columns, declares logical types and field-sets for object keys so that to preserve relationships between objects, and declares reusable types for all other object fields.
+The generator builds the objects and fields from the corresponding database tables and columns, declares logical types and field sets for object keys to preserve relationships between objects, and declares reusable types for all other object fields.

-Prior to running the generator though, you need to make sure you pre-configure the model as described below.
+Before running the generator though, you need to make sure you pre-configure the model as described below.

 ## Generator inputs

-The generator takes the structure of the target database, and creates model types, field-sets and objects for the database tables, except for any tables that were excluded from the import.
+The generator takes the structure of the target database and creates model types, field sets, and objects for the database tables, except for any tables that were excluded from the import.

 ### Logical Types